 Be sure to make your reservations early during peak seasons.

 Choose a convenient dining facility or

 picnic area at a winery for a mid-day, restful lunch break or for

 morning wine purchases with your meal (corking fees may apply at

-town or city within each Pacific Northwest wine region.
+within each Pacific Northwest wine region.

 When dining out on your wine tour,

-Backward."
+consider "Ordering Backward."
 Select a wine from the wine list

 you have never tasted from a winery you like; or choose a wine you

-you just can't resist.
+just can't resist.
 After choosing your wine, review the

 restaurant's menu for a selection that will pair well with it.

 Or ask the restaurant's staff what they suggest as a pair for the

 If you plan several days of wine country

 exploring, be sure to save an afternoon or two for visiting wineries

 you hear about along the way from local people, dining and lodging

 staff, and wine country travelers you meet.

 - Plan time in the last part of your trip to visit local

 tasting rooms, wine shops and wine bars to taste and/or

 purchase wines from wineries you missed.
 A visit to a good

 pick up more bottles of a wine you discovered on your trip and wish

 your had purchased more.

-Let us know about any other
+Let us know about

 trip-planning ideas you find valuable.

 Please email them to us, and we'll share

 them with others.

 Copyright © 2003 -

-March, 2013 Susan R. O'Hara.
+November, 2013 Susan R. O'Hara.
 All rights reserved.